DavBfr/dart_barcode/barcode/README.md

 * Text drawing to display the code in full-text

 See the example for how to use it.

+The following barcode images are SVG.
+The proper rendering, especially text, depends on the browser implementation and availability of the fonts.

 ## Code 39